 Overview of AngioFE

-The purpose of AngioFE is to simulate the growth of blood vessels within an extracellular matrix.
+The purpose of AngioFE is to simulate the growth of angiogenic neovessels within an extracellular matrix.
 The two main ways that this can be used are: given some experimental data determine the material/vascular properties needed to achieve comparable deformation over a given time period, the other is to predict the deformation that will occour in a new in vivo test given the rules about vessel growth that are used, and the material properties.

 Capabilities

-Simulate vessel growth.
-This version of the plugin can simulate the growth of vascular networks in a variety of element types.
+This version of the plugin can simulate the growth of vascular networks in a variety of element types while considering a range of field variables that modify growth and matrix deformation.
 Additionally, the material the plugin provides can be used as the solid component of a multiphasic material.
 Currently the following element types are supported: Hex8, Hex20, Tet4, and Tet10.
+AngioFE3 generates an .ang2 file which can be imported into PostView to visualize the vascular network within the model over time.

 Usage as a Standalone Material

 The angio material supplied by this plugin may be used a material for a finite element domain in a mechanical analysis.
+This material can theoretically be used as a parent material for any non-rigid material in FEBio.
+The angio material must be the head material for any domain in which neovessel growth is to be simulated.
+In the absence of an angio material, AngioFE will perform similarly to a model in FEBio.

 Usage in Multiphasic Materials

 The angio material can be used the solid component of a multiphasic material.
-In this context the angio material has the potential to both: alter vascular topology based on chemical conditions, and alter the chemical conditions around active tips.(altering chemical conditions is not implemented)
+In this context the angio material has the potential to both alter vascular topology based on chemical conditions, and alter the chemical conditions around active tips.(tips altering chemical conditions is not implemented)

+Doxygen Documentation

+The doxygen documentation may be generated from the source code and the doxygen config file.
+All classes and public members of the plugin are commented with comments that can be read with doxygen.

+e.g.

+>Doxygen.exe doxyconfig.txt

+CppCheck Static Analysis

+The svn repository contains a config file that allows cppcheck to perform static analysis on the source files of the plugin.

 Structure of this Document